 Despite the unexpected appearance of rain on their October wedding day, Elyssa and Matt didn't let weather spoil their spirits or the festivities on their special day!
-Instead, they moved the ceremony indoors to their reception area in the Washington Park Boat House.
+Instead, they moved the ceremony indoors to their reception area.

 Elyssa and Matt's fun personalities were clearly present with tons of vintage decor and DIY embellishments in shades of light blue, mint and orange that decorated this rustic wedding from start to finish.
 Vibrant wedding bouquets, created by the Mother of the Groom, added even more hues to this already colorful wedding!

-Visit the full gallery here to see so much more of this fall heart and arrow wedding, all beautifully captured by Searching for the Light Photography, LLC.
+Visit the full gallery here to see so much more of this fall heart and arrow wedding, all beautifully captured by Celebrate Again.
 Be sure to check out the Save the Date Video that Elyssa and Matt created below!

 Elyssa wore teal polka-dot socks with boots, had a blue cufflink as her something blue & something borrowed as it was her grandfather's, and then had a beautiful flower piece on her head.
 Matt was wearing a very handsome brown suit.
 He was also wearing an old watch and and a teal bow tie.
 All of the guys had socks that reflected their relationship with the groom.
 You won't find a florist listed on their vendor list because the mother of the groom bought a collection of wild flowers and arranged them for the wedding.
 The brides ring was opal and gold with the grooms matching gold ring.
 I also loved how the bride used doilies to write a note with the gifts she gave to important people on the wedding day.
 The bridesmaid's gifts were brooches for their hair.